acecilia/OpenWRTInvasion/README.md

 python3 remote_command_execution_vulnerability.py # Run the script
 ```

-After that, a letnet server will be up and running on the router.
+After that, a telnet server will be up and running on the router.
 You can connect to it by running:

 ```
 telnet <router_ip_address>